pankajkarman/pyvortex/README.md

 #### Southern Hemisphere

-Multiply pv and uwind by -1, and all other things will be the same.
+Flip pv along latitude dimension and multiply by -1.
+All other things will be the same.

 Example: